reiver/golang-backend-training/README.md

 }
 ```

-But instead to make it so we have exact values, we are going to (secretly) store the dollar amount as cents.
+To make it so we have exact values and exact math, we are going to (secretly) store the dollar amount as cents.
 I.e.,:
 ```go
 type CAD struct {
     cents int64